 The activities of the demolition team have made access to the lower decks and engine room fairly easy, but care is essential as it is possible to penetrate deep inside the wreck.
 An unwary diver could become lost in rapidly decreasing visibility asks the mud and silt which covers the wreck, is stirred by passing fins.

 Dropping onto the rear deck and further two holds, the diver approaches the stern castle, impressively large above the deck level, with a companionway passing completely round the stern of the ship.
 Descending into most of the holds is unrewarding as the cargo is iron ore.
 However, it is possible to drop into the hold forward of the bridge and swim through the gaping hole torn in port side of the ship by the Gantock Rocks in the fateful grounding in 1956.
-Diving the Akka is relatively easy with the usual potential problems of any wreck in the Clyde – low visibility or poor light levels, current t the surface and entanglement on fishing lines.
+Diving the Akka is relatively easy with the usual potential problems of any wreck in the Clyde – low visibility or poor light levels, the surface current and entanglement on fishing lines.